 How quickly will a HEPA air filter make a difference with a dust mite allergy?

-Note: This is the answer I provided on Quora.
 As with most questions related to air cleaners, it depends on the room size, air flow of the air purifier and air filter quality.

 AHAM (Association of Home Appliance Manufacturers) has a standard called CADR (clean air delivery rate).
 Basically it is a metric that represents the filtered air flow rate.
 It is measured in cubic feet per minute (cfm).
-If the filter is a true HEPA (99.97% efficient) and has a cfm air flow of 200 then the CADR will be at or just below 200.
+If the filter is a real HEPA (99.97% efficient) and has a cfm air flow of 200 then the CADR will be at or just below 200.
 If the filter efficiency is 70%, the CADR will be 140 (200 x 70%).